Ishtiaqe/supershop/PROJECT_SUMMARY.md

-# 📦 SuperShop - Project Summary
+# 📦 SuperShop Frontend - Project Summary

 ## ✅ What Has Been Built

-A complete, production-ready **Multi-Tenant Shop Management System** with:
+A complete, production-ready **Multi-Tenant Shop Management Dashboard** with:

-### **Backend (NestJS)**

-✅ RESTful API with Swagger documentation
-✅ JWT authentication with refresh tokens
-✅ Role-based access control (SUPER_ADMIN, OWNER, EMPLOYEE)
-✅ Multi-tenant architecture with data isolation
-✅ PostgreSQL database with Prisma ORM
-✅ Redis caching support
-✅ Rate limiting on auth endpoints
-✅ Docker & Docker Compose configuration

 ### **Frontend (Next.js)**